rain1017/quick-pomelo/README.md

 * When the system total load below certain limit, the cluster should scale down by turn of servers with lowest load.

 ### Player Manager

+### Objects (Player & Area)

+Life cycle:
+create: new -> init -> serialize
+update: new -> deserialize -> start -> running -> serialize -> stop
+remove: running -> stop -> destroy

+Concurrency:
+Methods in the same object (Identified by area._id or player._id) is guaranteed to be called in serial, so no synchronization required for user code.